 • Wait slightly longer before putting a hoop in a piercing that was not originally pierced with a hoop.
 Putting curved jewelry through a straight hole puts extra pressure on the entry and exit points, so if the piercing is not completely healed all the way through, irritation bumps, irritation, swelling, setbacks in healing time among other issues can occur.

-Nose piercing: We suggest wearing a spot band-aid over the piercing at night for the next 2-3 weeks to prevent the piercing from getting caught and falling out while you are sleeping.
+Nose piercing: Do not apply any makeup or skincare directly around the piercing.
+You may wear a spot band-aid over the piercing at night only for the next 2 weeks to prevent it getting caught/falling out.

 • Irritation bumps are more common on nose piercings because they tend to get snagged on things more easily.
 Be especially careful drying your face with a towel, using a washcloth/loofah in the shower, long hair getting caught, wearing face masks etc.